Generalized Random Forests using Fixed-Point Trees: Additional Simulations

-Figures~\ref{fig:timing-vcm-1},~\ref{fig:timing-vcm-2},~\ref{fig:timing-vcm-3},~\ref{fig:timing-vcm-4} illustrate the absolute fit times for the GRF-$\FPT$ algorithm under the four VCM settings of $\theta^*_k(x)$ described in Table~\ref{tbl:vcm-sim-settings}.
+Figure~\ref{fig:timing-vcm} illustrates the absolute fit times for the GRF-$\FPT$ algorithms under the four VCM settings for $\theta^*_k(x)$ described in Table~\ref{tbl:vcm-sim-settings} over the large-$n$ settings in Table~\ref{tbl:sim_params}.
 Across all settings and all dimensions, GRF-$\FPT$ is consistently several factors faster than GRF-$\grad$.
 The speedup factor is summarized in Figure~\ref{fig:timing-ratio-vcm}, which illustrates the relative speedup of GRF-$\FPT$, calculated as the ratio of GRF-$\grad$ fit times over GRF-$\FPT$ fit times.
 Consistent with the observations in Section~\ref{sec:applications}, we find that the speed advantage of GRF-$\FPT$ increases as the dimension of the target increases.

-Moreover, Figure~\ref{fig:forest-mse-vcm} shows that this speed advantage comes at no penalty with respect to accuracy.
-Across all settings, GRF-$\FPT$ estimates $\hat\theta(x)$ display similar MSE results to estimates made by GRF-$\grad$ for $K = 4$-dimensional targets $\theta^*(x)$ for VCMs.
-Details of the MSE estimation experiment are discussed in Section~\ref{sec:simulations}.
+Figure~\ref{fig:forest-mse-vcm} shows that this speed advantage comes while performing comparably to GRF-$\grad$ in terms of statistical accuracy.
+Across all settings for VCMs with $K = 4$ dimensional targets, the MSE estimates from GRF-$\FPT$ is highly similar to the MSE estimates of GRF-$\grad$, while for $K = 256$ dimensional targets one sees more variation in MSE estimates across the methods.
+This effect likely reflects the increased variance associated with high-dimensional estimation.
+In some cases we see GRF-$\FPTone$ slightly outperform both GRF-$\FPTtwo$ and GRF-$\grad$, in other cases we see GRF-$\grad$ slightly outperform both GRF-$\FPT$ methods, and in others GRF-$\FPTtwo$ yields the lowest MSE.
+One sees that these differences are typically small.
+The key benefit we emphasize is that GRF-$\FPT$ is able to achieve nearly identical statistical accuracy with a substantial improvement in computational speed.